powerlock/DiabetesPred/README.md

 # GlycemicRiskPred
-FourthBrain Capstone Project to predict glycemic risk from diabetes data
+In this Capstone Project, we explore to predict glycemic risk from diabetes data

 CGM data and user demographics/etc. will be used to predict the Glycemic Risk.
 This project mainly focuses on Time in Range and the risk correlation.